reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Python/nosetests.md

 # ReportPortal nosetests Integration

-[Nose](https://nose.readthedocs.io/en/latest/) plugin for reporting test results of Nose to the ReportalPortal.
+There is [Nose](https://nose.readthedocs.io/en/latest/) plugin for reporting test results of Nose to the ReportalPortal.

 nosetests is the command-line tool used for running tests with the Nose testing framework.
 It makes it simple to run all tests with a single command.